Find Trade Colleges

 There are 13,059 students at Bellevue University in total, 9,665 of which are undergraduates, and of those, 6,302 are full-time.
 It takes the average Bellevue University undergraduate about 4.6 years to complete their degree.

 Approximately 20% of the students who attend this school take out loans.
-The typical student loan amount is $6,192 a year.
-The student loan default rate of 0.9% means most graduates are not struggling to pay off their loans.
+The average amount of student loans is $6,192 a year.
+The school reports a student loan default rate of 0.9% which is much lower than the average rate of 10.8%!

 #16